OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **-t**\ , \ **--timeout**\  TIMEOUT

  Timeout to use (default: "30s").
-It can be specified as raw (in second) or as an interval.
-This timeout will be used as statement_timeout for psql and URL timeout for minor_version service.
+It can be specified as raw (in seconds) or as an interval.
+This timeout will be used as *statement_timeout* for psql and URL timeout for the *minor_version* service.